How to buy and sell Google shares

-As the holding company for Google and other subsidiaries, Alphabet Inc. is one of the largest companies in the world.
-But what is its history, who are its key personnel and how can you take a position on its shares?
+Google is one of the most well-known companies in the world.
+But what is its history, who are its key personnel and how can you buy and sell Google shares?
+Read on to find out more about Google and how it became the giant it is.

 A brief history of Google